MANAGEMENT AND ACCOUNTING WEB

 Machine Control Action Oriented Standardization of behavior.
 Codified norms, rules, instructions, etc. Detailed monitoring and supervision to ensure compliance.
 Low tolerance of deviations from norms or instructions.

 Result Oriented Predefined and codified performance targets.
 Task-defining budgets.
-Performance dependant bonuses.
+Performance dependent bonuses.
 Budget-constrained style of evaluation.

 Exploratory Control Hierarchical Information sharing entrenched in organizational structure and process design (vague responsibilities, mutual dependencies).
 Performance evaluation based on emergent standards.
 Rewards through promotion (including periodic salary revisions), based on long term performance.
 Little emphasis on formal instruments of control.